-Bangkok is thousands of people all wearing the same color shirt on the same day for respect to their King, it is backpackers, it is Khao San Road, it is massage parlors, it is crowds, it is traffic, it is orange robed monks, it is hot, it is humid, it gleams with golden temples, it is sex tourism, it is medical tourism, it is cheap guest houses, it is some of the best hotels in the world, it is an ever present ebb and flow of life – all day and all night long, it is service with a smile – there is really no other city like it in the world.
+Bangkok is thousands of people all wearing the same color shirt on the same day for respect to their King, it is backpackers, it is Khao San Road, it is massage parlors, it is crowds, it is traffic, it is orange robed monks, it is hot, it is humid, it gleams with golden temples, it is medical tourism, it is cheap guest houses, it is some of the best hotels in the world, it is an ever present ebb and flow of life – all day and all night long, it is service with a smile – there is really no other city like it in the world.

 In general, the Thai people are among some of the nicest and friendliest people that I have met in all of my travels.
 They have a “way of being” with themselves and with other people that is gentle – not appearing to be angry or mad at the world.
-Come to Thailand, come to Bangkok – you will have an incredible time that you will never forget!
+This is the ‘land of smiles’.

 We are also just as home in the other City of Angels, Los Angeles.
 More here

 First time I’ve been to Bangkok I’ve hated it, but now after spending there weeks and weeks I’m totally addicted.
 Always something new and always amazing.
 Nice article…

 People say you need to spend 4 days in Bangkok.
 The first day you HATE it, the second day you kinda GET USED to it, the third say you start FALLING IN LOVE with it and the fourth onwards you absolutely LOVE it :).
 Great post mate.

 Many people hate BKK and I did at the beginning, but now I miss it so much!

 Well said regarding Bangkok!
 Also depends on the time of year – if its super hot and humid and you have no experience with that weather before – Bangkok can be a rude awakening…. its an amazing city – there is none other quite like it in the world.